prodotnet/SmartPay-SystemDesign/README.md

 4. Wallet Top-Up Reflection
 Wallet top-up actions initiated via linked bank accounts or cards must reflect updated balances in the user's dashboard within 3 seconds of receiving external confirmation.

----
-# 📌Development Methodology: Agile
-SmartPay is being developed using the Agile methodology to allow for iterative progress, continuous feedback, and rapid adaptation to user needs and technical discoveries.
-Features are broken into prioritized sprints, enabling the team to deliver working functionality frequently and adjust direction based on stakeholder feedback or market conditions.

-## Why Agile?

-- Agile supports changing requirements – perfect for a fast-evolving fintech product like a digital wallet.

-- It allows us to deliver an early MVP with core functionality (like registration, payments, and balance tracking), then expand features (e.g., reports, fraud detection, analytics) in future sprints.

-- Frequent testing and feedback loops ensure security, performance, and usability are refined throughout development.

 ----
 # 📊 Use Case Diagrams